zorael/kameloso/README.md

 If you're working on developing the bot yourself, you can generate unit test assert blocks for new events by passing the command-line `--asserts` flag, specifying the server daemon and pasting the raw line.
 Copy the generated assert block and place it in `tests/events.d`, or wherever is appropriate.

 If more state is necessary to replicate the environment, such as needing things from `RPL_ISUPPORT` or a specific resolved server address (from early `NOTICE` or `RPL_HELLO`), paste/fake the raw line for those first and it will inherit the implied changes for any following lines throughout the session.
 It will print the changes evoked, so you'll know if you succeeded.

+# Known bugs

+* (Posix) If the pipeline FIFO is removed while the program is running, it will hang upon exiting, requiring manual interruption with Ctrl+C. This is a tricky problem to solve, as it requires figuring out how to do non-blocking reads.

 # Roadmap